terencezl/terencezl.github.io/_posts/2023-03-21-a-week-of-rust.md

 int a_copy = r;
 ```

 The reference `r` is functionally no different from the original `a`.
-In C++, references are not a first-class type like in Rust, but a mechanism for passing into function arguments, or assigning to variables.
+In C++, references are not a first-class type like in Rust, but a mechanism for passing as function arguments, or assigning to variables.
 You don't need operators to get a reference, but just make the reference notation on the receiver variable side (`int&`).
 There is more nuance between lvalue and rvalue references that goes beyond the scope of this short post.

 Whereas in Rust, references look like the below.